geveh/ReportingBias/README.md

 - to hind- and forecast GLOF counts, based on these two predictors.

-The codes are written in the statistical programming language R (https://www.r-project.org/) and run using the Graphical User Interface RStudio (https://rstudio.com) from a MS Windows 10 OS.
+The codes are written in the statistical programming language R (https://www.r-project.org/) and run from the Graphical User Interface RStudio (https://rstudio.com) under a Microsoft Windows 10 operating system.
-Please install both softwares on your machine.
+Please install both R and RStudio on your machine.

-The R codes depend on a number of packages.
+The R codes also depend on a number of packages.
 Please install those before running the codes.
 The comments within the scripts provide further details on model dependencies and usage of functions.